CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

             ]]>
         </AdditionalTerm>

-One thing to remember is that computing time of the additional term depends on the level of complexity of this term.
-Thus, you might get some performance degradation for very complex expressions coded in muParser
+One thing to remember is that the computing time of the additional term depends on the level of complexity of this term.
+Thus, you might get some performance degradation for very complex expressions coded in muParser.

-Similarly as in the case of ``FlexibleDiffusionSolverFE`` we may use ``<AutoscaleDiffusion>`` tag tells CC3D to automatically rescale diffusion constant.
-See section ``FlexibleDiffusionSolver`` or the ``Appendix`` for more information.
+Similarly as in the case of ``FlexibleDiffusionSolverFE``, we may use the ``<AutoscaleDiffusion>`` tag, which tells CC3D to automatically rescale the diffusion constant.
+See section `FlexibleDiffusionSolver <flexible_diffusion_solver.html>`_ or the `Appendix` for more information.